30blay/lostasock/README.md

 # Lostasock

-Lostasock is a website allowing people who have lost the same sock to find each other!
+Lostasock is a website that allows people who have lost the same sock to find each other!